Simon Russell Beale: 2020s

 During the COVID-19 pandemic, Beale contributed as a guest speaker to The Show Must Go Online's performance of Timon of Athens.

 In the summer of 2021, Beale played JS Bach in the world première of Nina Raine's Bach and Sons, directed by frequent collaborator Nicholas Hytner at his company's Bridge Theatre in London.

 During this time he re-rehearsed for the post-COVID return in late September of the Broadway transfer of the National Theatre production of The Lehman Trilogy whose run had been halted on 12 March 2020 by the pandemic.
 Beale reprised his role (along with Adam Godley) but, due to stage commitments in London for the RSC in the third part of the Wolf Hall trilogy, Ben Miles was replaced by Adrian Lester.
 Beale won a Tony Award for Best Actor in a Play for his performance in The Lehman Trilogy.

 In April 2023, it was announced that Beale had been cast as Ser Simon Strong in the second season of House of the Dragon.

 In April 2025, Beale returned to the Royal Shakespeare Company to play the title role in Titus Andronicus in the Swan Theatre, Stratford-upon-Avon, directed by Max Webster.
+In September 2026, he played the role of Liberace in the play I'll Be Seeing You.